 Under what conditions do incremental methods work?

-Let's examine how the cost of implementing one feature (which includes analysis, design, coding, integration, and testing) changes throughout the duration of a whole software system.
+Let's examine how the cost of implementing (which includes analysis, design, coding, integration and testing) one feature changes over the duration of a whole software system.

-As shown in Figure 18.2, one feature quickly becomes more expensive to implement, while the other feature's price rises slowly.
+One feature becomes quickly more expensive to implement, the other feature's price rises slowly.

-In the first case, we would be wise to spend effort as soon as possible while the cost is low.
+In the first case we would be wise to spend effort as soon as possible, while the cost is low.
 We want to analyze and design this feature as completely as we can; we want to address not only our current needs but also our future needs.
 If we don't do it today, we will pay dearly for it later.
 A common cause for rising implementation costs is the breakdown of the design under the stress of new functions when the design is not kept up to date by refactoring.